Pablo Manlapit: Organizing

 Manlapit became one of the few Filipino lawyers in the 1920s and distinguished himself as spokesman for the Filipino labor movement in Hawaii, spending most of his time organizing and fighting for the rights of plantation laborers.
 He helped organize the Filipino Labor Union in Hawaii and was a leading figure in the strikes in 1920 and 1924 that involved thousands of plantation workers.

 In October, 1919, the Japanese Federation of Labor and the Filipino Labor Union joined together to argue against the Hawaiian Sugar Planters' Association for a better working environment.
 They wanted to increase their salary from $0.72 to $1.25 and have 8 hour workdays.
 They wanted breaks for certain working conditions.
 On Oahu on January 19, 1920, 3,000 members of the Filipino Labor Union walked off their jobs.
 Manlapit led the strike and he believed that the Japanese and Filipinos workers should be united.
 The Japanese workers soon joined them.
 By early February 1920, 8300 plantation laborers were on strike, representing 77% of the work force.
 Filipino workers went on strike because they weren't paid equally for doing the same work as the Japanese workers.
 The Filipinos were paid $0.69 and the Japanese were paid $0.99.
 While they were on strike, plantation workers on other islands continued to work to raise about $600,000 in support of the strike.
 The 1920 Oahu strike lasted for two months and the strikers had to contend with a variety of methods utilized by the plantation owners: eviction of strikers from their homes, hiring of strikebreakers, and prosecution of leaders for conspiracies.
 Manlapit was not prosecuted but he was subjected to a smear campaign.
 He was accused of extorting money in exchange for calling off the strike.
 The plantation owners, assisted by the government, countered this with a "divide-and-counter" tactic.
 They charged the Japanese workers with attempting to make Hawaii an Asian province.

-Later in the year the Japanese changed the name of their union to the Hawaiian Federation of Labor, in an effort to counter racist accusations.
+Later in the year, in an effort to counter racist accusations, the Hawaii Federation of Japanese Labor changed its name to the Hawaii Laborers' Association.
 They invited all workers of every race to join.

 Hanapēpē Massacre

-So strong was his influence among his countrymen that Manlapit was implicated in the violent September, 1924 strike on Kauai—later known as the Hanapēpē Massacre—even though he wasn't there.
+So strong was his influence among his countrymen that Manlapit was implicated in the violent September, 1924 strike on Kauai—later known as the Hanapēpē Massacre—even though he was not present on the island.
 Sixteen strikers were killed during the confrontation with police, as well as four policemen.

 This drew the ire of plantation owners and they persecuted him with various small charges.
-Manlapit was arrested with 60 other Filipinos, tried for conspiracy, and sentenced to 2 to 10 years at Oahu Prison.
+Manlapit was arrested, tried for conspiracy, convicted of libel, and sentenced to 2 to 10 years at Oahu Prison.
 In order to prevent his involvement in future activities in Hawaii, Manlapit was deported to the U.S. mainland while bearing a conditional parole judgment.
 Upon his parole, he went to California.